abpframework/abp/docs/en/Blog-Posts/2020-12-18 v4_1_Preview/POST.md

 > You can also use the *Direct Download* tab on the [Get Started](https://abp.io/get-started) page by selecting the **Preview checkbox**.

+## Breaking Changes

+This version has a minor breaking change if you'd injected a repository by class.
+This is not a problem for 99% of the applications.
+However, see [#6677](https://github.com/abpframework/abp/issues/6677) for the solution if that's a breaking change for your application.

 ## What's new with the ABP Framework 4.1

 ### Module Entity Extensions